daupa001xamk/daupa001xamk.github.io/src/content/about.md

 Coding has been a significant part of my life for few years now.
 I find immense satisfaction in deciphering complex problems and crafting elegant solutions.
 While I initially gravitated toward front-end development, I've been gradually immersing myself in the world of back-end development and the art of unit testing.
 The ever-evolving nature of technology keeps me motivated, and the challenges it brings.

 In my free time, I'll be reading something.
 Reading is my escape into different worlds, a way to spent free time and feel like I have achieved something for the day.
 Coupled with listening music, it creates the perfect backdrop for moments of relaxation and introspection.
+Other than reading or listening to music I used to play a lot of Osu!, a rhythm game, but now I play it now and then.

 I embrace my introverted nature as a strength.
 It allows me to delve deep into problems independently, finding creative solutions and taking full responsibility for my work.
 While I may not always seek external motivation, my internal drive fuels my continuous quest for learning and self-improvement.